 The curriculum is all the planned activities which we organise in order to promote learning and personal growth and development.
 It includes not only the formal requirements of the National Curriculum, but also the curriculum guarantees we as a school provide to develop the independence and responsibility of all of our pupils.
 We ensure that all children have a broad, balanced and relevant education which provides continuity and progression and takes individual differences into account.
 We aim to teach our pupils how to grow into positive, responsible people, who can work and co-operate with others while developing knowledge and skills, so that they achieve their full potential.

 We believe that learning should be an enjoyable, lifelong process through which everyone can achieve their potential and exceed their expectations.
 We will challenge and support our pupils to do their very best, by providing an extensive range of learning experiences beyond the statutory requirement.

 Our curriculum is the means by which we achieve our objectives of educating children in the knowledge, skills and understanding that they need in order to lead fulfilling lives.
-Our school curriculum is underpinned by our principle value of providing high quality educational experiences that are focused on continued improvement in whole school standards and the development of independent and responsible learners.
+Our school curriculum is underpinned by our principle value of providing high quality educational experiences that are focused on continued improvement in whole school standards and the development of independent and responsible learner.